-We commenced legal proceedings against the major online search engines and communications companies, and we expect such proceedings to be time-consuming and costly, which may adversely affect our financial condition and our ability to operate our business.
+We commenced legal proceedings against the major online search engines, security and communications companies, and we expect such proceedings to be time-consuming and costly, which may adversely affect our financial condition and our ability to operate our business.

-To license or otherwise monetize the patent assets we own, we commenced legal proceedings against the owners of online search engines and other companies (including ZTE and its subsidiaries, AOL, Inc., Google, Inc., IAC Search & Media, Inc., Gannett Company, Inc., and Target Corporation), pursuant to which we allege that such companies infringe on one or more of our patents.
+To license or otherwise monetize the patent assets we own, we commenced legal proceedings against the owners of online search engines and other companies, pursuant to which we allege that such companies infringe on one or more of our patents.
 Our viability is highly dependent on the outcome of these litigations, and there is a risk that we may be unable to achieve the results we desire from such litigation, which failure would harm our business to a great degree.
 In addition, the defendants in these litigations have substantially more resources than we do, which could make our litigation efforts more difficult.